cobalthq/cobalt-product-public-docs/content/en/Cybersecurity Services/secure-code-review.md

 Here are some steps that can be included in a secure code review:

 - Analyze the software composition: Inventory open-source components and flag potential issues using software composition analysis (SCA) tools.
-- Perform Static Application Security Testing: Execute an automated SAST tool to identify common vulnerabilities
+- Perform Static Application Security Testing: Execute an automated SAST tool to identify common vulnerabilities.
-- Manually validate the automated findings: Review and evaluate automated results to identify and validate true issues within critical functionality.
-Note: some finding classes - such as code injection - cannot be validated without active engagement of the running application.
+- Manually validate the automated findings: Review and evaluate automated results to identify and validate true issues within critical functionality. **Note:** Some finding classes - such as code injection - cannot be validated without active engagement of the running application.
-- Manually review business logic
+- Manually review business logic.
 - Provide recommendations on reasonable mitigations that could address discovered issues or suggested code changes or upgrade paths to fix findings (when applicable).

 {{% alert title="Note" color="primary" %}}